Disc Brake Installation -

 - Pack the hub completely full of high-temperature wheel bearing grease.
 It will take about 50 grams of grease, a small handful.
 Start jamming the wheel bearing grease into the outboard end of the drum hub.
 Covering the inboard hole in the hub with your hand, fill the whole hub completely.
 Push the grease in really well.
 "Think of the 30,000 miles and smile."
 John Muir says.

 Note from Rob Boardman: The bearings are not sealed themselves, so the hub needs to be packed with grease to act as a reservoir.
 This prevents grease in the bearings from leaking out if it gets hot, and so they last a long time.
 If the grease is renewed about every 30,000 miles (the grease seal too) the bearings will last forever.

 - Turn the rotor upside down again onto a clean, flat surface and install the grease-packed inner bearing (taper inward) into the race in the rear of the rotor.
 Put a little more grease outboard of the bearing.

-Note: Next you will install the grease seal.
+Dave's Note: Next you will install the grease seal.
 The seal is rubber coated, and has a spiral spring around a groove in the seal.
 This spring keeps the inner sealing lip in contact with the axle as the wheel and seal rotate.
 This spring must face the inside of the bearing, so you only see the back of the seal when you install it.
 Adding a little grease to the inside of the seal before installation also helps fill the whole assembly with grease.